cython/cython/docs/src/reference/language_basics.rst

   .. note::

-      This is different from the C language behavior, where it is an ``int`` by default.
+      This is different from the C language behavior, where missing types are assumed as ``int`` by default.

 * Python object types have reference counting performed according to the standard Python/C-API rules: